TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 </details>

-# StudioRack "Alternatives"
+# StudioRack "Alternatives" for DAWs

-For those which wont able to use offloading from their DAW, here are some other way to offload to another computer :
+For those who can't use offloading directly from their DAW, here are some alternative methods to offload processing to another computer using Audiogridder and VEP Pro:

 ## AudioGridder (FREE)